boolean-uk/java-fundamentals-day-1-workshop/README.md

 ### Install IntelliJ Community Edition

-Go to the IntelliJ section on the Jetbrains website [here](https://www.jetbrains.com/idea/download/), make sure the correct Operating System is chosen and then download the Community Edition of the IDE.
+Go to the IntelliJ section on the Jetbrains website [here](https://www.jetbrains.com/idea/download/), make sure the correct Operating System is chosen and then download the **Community Edition** of the IDE.
 For Windows and Mac this downloads an installer that you run to install the application.
+Note: For now select the Community Edition so that you don't have to worry about licenses etc, and we are all using the same edition of the IDE.
+If you have an academic email address (ie for a University) you may be able to get 12 month free license for the Ultimate Edition, or if you are going to work for a company they may provide you with a license.

 Launch the application once it has been installed.
-The latest version has a new GUI which is in Beta, you can switch this off (if you turned it on) by opening the Settings dialogue from the File menu, finding the **New UI** option under **Apearances & Behavior** and unticking the box next to **Enable new UI**.
-The UI is a little flaky so avoiding it until you are used to the way IntelliJ works is the easiest option for now.
+The latest version has a new GUI which is in Beta, you can switch this off or on by opening the Settings dialogue from the File menu, finding the **New UI** option under **Appearances & Behavior** and unticking the box next to **Enable new UI**.
+At least initially I am going to use the UI but if it proves too flaky for general use I may switch back to the old one.

-Initially for most of the activities you will be cloning an existing project and using that so all of the Java setup will already be in place, but to ensure that everything is working as we want we're going to setup a new project in IntelliJ with the required settings.
+Initially for most of the activities you will be cloning an existing project and using that so all of the Java setup will already be in place, but to ensure that everything is working as we want we're going to set up a new project in IntelliJ with the required settings.
 When you first run IntelliJ you will see something that looks similar to this:

 ![IntelliJ First Run](assets/first_run.png)